Daffodil International University: Daffodil Smart City Campus

 The campus is located in Daffodil Smart City (DSC), Birulia, Savar, Dhaka - 1216, Bangladesh.
 The university campus covers about 360 acres of land, making it the largest private university campus in the country.
 The campus offers a blend of nature and technology, featuring smart classrooms, high-speed Wi-Fi, a digital library, and advanced research labs.
 The university also has separate residential halls for male and female students, offering Wi-Fi, 24/7 security, medical support, dining, laundry, and recreational facilities.
 To enrich student life, the campus includes DIU Lake with boating facilities, a golf course, a super shop, and various sports complexes.
-Additionally, DIU prioritizes sustainability through solar energy, rainwater harvesting, and eco-friendly infrastructure.
-With continuous development, DIU remains a hub for innovation, learning, and student well-being in a serene and modern environment.
+Additionally, DIU prioritizes sustainability through solar energy, rainwater harvesting, and eco-friendly infrastructure.With continuous development, DIU remains a hub for innovation, learning, and student well-being in a serene and modern environment.

+Ras Al Khaimah Campus

+The university operates a branch campus in Ras Al Khaimah, United Arab Emirates.